etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/data-model.md

 ###  Record identifier

 Etendo uses UUIDs to unequivocally identify each record internally within a table.
-These values are stored in a column in the table that is defined as the primary key in the database and a key column inside Application
+These values are stored in a column in the table that is defined as the primary key in the database and a key column inside Application Dictionary.
-Dictionary.
 UUIDs are 32 character strings that are automatically generated by the system, thus these strings are of very little use to the end-user when it comes to identifying records.
 Consequently, these values are used only internally by the application and are not displayed in the UI.
-Instead, users always see a friendly representation of a record called **record identifier'**.
+Instead, users always see a friendly representation of a record called **record identifier**.

 A **record identifier** is a simple **concatenation** of the values of one or several columns of a record within a table.
 Each table defined within the Application Dictionary **MUST** have at least one column set as a record identifier.